-The following is a little perspective about the origin and religious roots of Thanksgiving.
+The following is some perspective about the origin and religious roots of Thanksgiving.
 Often, we associate the Pilgrims with the tradition of Thanksgiving in America, but Thanksgiving as we know it today did not start until much later in America’s history, and it took a woman and two U. S. Presidents to create this uniquely American holiday.

 While U. S. Presidents and/or Congress have celebrated random days of thanksgiving since the birth of our nation, it was not until 1863 that it became a official annual event.